liatrio/liatrio-otel-collector/cmd/compgen/READEME.md

 ## After Running Compgen

+### Makefile

+Components are expected to pass a series of tests defined by Makefile.Common.
+Your component's Makefile must import Makefile.common.
+An example is provided as a commment.

 ### Metadata.yaml

 Compgen's includes templates for metadata.yaml.
 This file is used by [mdatagen](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen) to generate aditional code for the component.
 See the [README](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen/README.md) for details on how to use mdatagen.